retrokyo/fo-po-ref-mongodb-crud/README.md

 ### `npm start`
 Launch another instance of terminal, you should have 3/4 open by now, navigate to the project root terminal and run:
 This will automatically open the app inside your browser.

+### Known Issue:

+After submitting on the edit page, you are redirected to the listing page.
+It does not update, so it may seem that the data you input did not go through, but it did.
+Just refresh the listing page, and the new data should show up.